 |Long-Range Missile Batteries (4 in first two ships, 6 in others):||150 each|

 |Cruise Missile Launchers (4, first and second ship in class only):||200 each|

 |Manta-Ray / Logan Launch Bays (2):||500 each|

 Destroying the submarines bow planes will reduce the submarine’s ability to change depths but will not eliminate it.
 It also makes it difficult for the submarine’s crew to control the submarine giving a penalty of -25% to all piloting rolls.

 Destroying the submarines Pump Jet Propulsor causes serious problems.
 The submarine will no longer be able to use forward momentum and the bow planes to keep the submarine level.
-It is recommended that ballast takes are immediately blown so submarine comes to surface.
+It is recommended that ballast tanks are immediately blown so submarine comes to surface.